catseye/NaNoGenLab/perm-comb-finder/README.md

 novel will be in "sentences" of _r_ words, what results do we get if we insist on a high _r_?

-OK so my actualy hypothesis is that I can get a computer to brute-force its way through these numbers so I don't have to do anything hard like write proofs.
+OK so my actual hypothesis is that I can get a computer to brute-force its way through these numbers so I don't have to do anything hard like write proofs.